dfelinto/blender-manual/manual/render/cycles/render_settings/performance.rst

    at the cost of extra memory usage while performing other tasks in Blender.

    When using multiple :doc:`View Layers </render/layers/view_layer>`,
-   only data from a single view layer is preserved to keep memory usage somewhat under control;
+   only data from a single view layer is preserved to keep memory usage within bounds;
    however, objects shared between view layers are preserved.

 .. _render_cycles_settings_perfomance_viewport: